SrikarMannepalli/autogen/python/docs/src/user-guide/extensions-user-guide/anthropic-prompt-caching.md

 - Cache entries are ephemeral and expire after a short time
 - Cache keys are based on exact content matching
 - Only available with supported Anthropic models
+- **Cache creation cost**: When content is first cached, you'll see `cache_write_tokens` representing the tokens used for cache creation
+- **Cache read savings**: When cached content is reused, you'll see `cache_read_tokens` representing tokens saved from the cache hit
-- Cache creation has a small cost, but cache reads provide significant savings
+- Cache reads provide significant cost savings compared to reprocessing the same content

 ## Advanced Usage